Comedian Trevor Noah Bags Best Audiobook Nomination For ‘Into the Uncut Grass’ at the Grammys

 Kharishma bags 2 nominations at the SAMAs while fighting for her life following a car accident

-Trevor Noah is up against Fab Morvan and the Dalai Lama in the Best Audiobook category.
+Trevor Noah, who is nominated for Into the Uncut Grass audiobook, is up against Fab Morvan and the Dalai Lama in the Best Audiobook category.

 What Noah thinks about audiobooks

 According to CBS, following the release of his first audiobook, Born A Crime, Noah was inundated with messages from people who claimed not to read.
-After it was turned into literal teachings, he spoke a
+After it was turned into literal teachings, he spoke about being surrounded by storytellers.

 "I loved seeing how different people connect with the story when it is spoken to them.
-I hae always been a storyteller, and I come from a culture of storytellers," he said.
+I have always been a storyteller, and I come from a culture of storytellers," he said.

 "To have my book as part of the curriculum is a completely different way for learners to learn not just about my story but also about South Africa's story," Noah said.

-In a previous report from Briefly News, Trevor Noah was called out again for being silent about the alleged "white genocide" in South Africa at the beginning of the year.
+In a previous report from Briefly News, SA questioned why Trevor Noah was being silent about the alleged "white genocide" in South Africa at the beginning of the year.
+Some peeps assumed that he only speaks on issues that he cares about, because he has made the States his second home.

-Noah jokingly spoke about the genocide on his podcast What now!
+However, he did jokingly speak about the genocide on his podcast, What Now! but he angered people when he made light of it.
 "There was a white genocide in this country.
 I'm half white, and I had to choose.
 I wasn't sure what you guys would do with me."

 Source: Briefly News